johnktaylor/user_repository_service/README.md

 ### Message Encryption
 - When the `encrypt` flag is set to true, the `data` field is encrypted using AES symmetric encryption in CBC mode.
 - A securely generated symmetric key is used for encryption and stored separately.
-- Encrypted messages are decrypted by the service before processing, ensuring confidentiality of sensitive data.
+- Encrypted messages are decrypted by the service before processing, ensuring data confidentiality.

+## Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new feature branch.
+3. Commit your changes with clear messages.
+4. Open a pull request describing your changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.